 A separate bit, WPCFG, is used to independently protect the last page of program space, including the Flash Configuration Words.
-Programming WPCFG (= 0) protects the last page regardless of the other bit settings.
+If WPEND is set to protect the bottom of program memory, programming WPCFG (= 0) protects the last page.
 This may be useful in circumstances where write protection is needed for both a code segment in the bottom of memory, as well as the Flash Configuration Words.

-The various options for segment code protection are shown in Table 24-2.
+The various options for segment code protection are shown in Table 25-2.

-24.4.3 CONFIGURATION REGISTER PROTECTION
+25.4.3 CONFIGURATION REGISTER PROTECTION

-The Configuration registers are protected against inadvertent or unwanted changes or reads in two ways.
+The Configuration registers are protected against inadvertent or unwanted changes, or reads in two ways.
 The primary protection method is the same as that of the RP registers - shadow registers contain a complimentary value which is constantly compared with the actual value.